 Since organic pillows are made from natural materials, they will break down naturally in the landfill or can be easily recycled.
-As there are fewer harmful substances used during the production process, organic pillows are friendlier to the environment.
+As fewer harmful substances are used during the production process, organic pillows are friendlier to the environment.

 An organic pillow can last longer than conventional pillows.
 It’s because the organic fibers have not been bleached, or chemically processed so they are stronger and more durable than other pillows.

 In this section, you will learn about the various natural materials that are best used to make pillows.
-These organic pillows are available with GOTS and GOLS certificates, meaning that they have been produced by sustainable methods and are free from all kinds of harmful chemicals.
+These organic pillows are available with GOTS and GOLS certificates, meaning they have been produced by sustainable methods and are free from harmful chemicals.
 Take a look:

 Pillows made of GOLS certified natural latex are soft, hypoallergenic and breathable.
 Latex itself is naturally resistant to mold, mildew and dust mites.
 Also, latex has anti-bacterial and anti-fungal properties.

-Depending on your preferences, you can find organic pillows filled with shredded latex or solid latex foam.
+You can find organic pillows filled with shredded latex or solid latex foam depending on your preferences.
 They offer good support and they never go flat.
 Shredded latex pillows may be more comfortable for those who like pillows with a little more give and they are more malleable.
 Solid latex pillows offer better support and they do not change shape at all.

 Read More: Latex Pillows Pros and Cons

-Wool pillows can be very expensive, but they’re definitely worth the investment if you suffer from allergies and/or sleep hot.
+Wool pillows can be expensive, but they’re worth the investment if you suffer from allergies and/or sleep hot.
 Organic wool pillows help to regulate temperature, wick away moisture and are naturally hypoallergenic.

 However, natural wool pillows tend to flatten over time so you should re-fluff them every day to keep them in shape.